 advertisement

-4. Lake Havasu.
 Enjoy a variety of water activities at Lake Havasu, including swimming, fishing, boating, and water skiing.
-Discover hidden coves that are accessible by kayaks and admire the beauty of the eye-catching London Bridge.
+Discover hidden coves that are accessible by kayak and admire the beauty of the eye-catching London Bridge.
 You may also decide to head ashore to Lake Havasu City for campgrounds, hiking trails, shops, and restaurants.

-Monument Valley Navajo Tribal Park, located in the heart of the valley, offers a 17-mile self-drive route along a one-way gravel road.
+Monument Valley Navajo Tribal Park, located in the heart of the valley, offers a 17-mile self-driving route along a one-way gravel road.

 Guided tours of the area are also available.
 Even if you don’t have time to visit the park, you can still enjoy some of the views from the highway.